Mechanical Engineering

 The graduates of Mechanical Engineering will be able to

-• PEO1: Conceptualize, synthesize data, product design and development.
+• PEO2: : Conceptualize and synthesize data, carry out product design and development.

 Program Outcomes (POs)